 Orthopaedic Surgical Services

 South Devon Veterinary Hospital is able to offer a wide range of orthopaedic (bone) surgery.
 This includes repairs of fractures, management of growth abnormalities, management of lameness and spinal disease, treatment of cruciate disease and other joint problems.
 Offering the best possible orthopaedic service is facilitated not only by having excellent surgical facilities, but also by direct access to onsite advanced diagnostics (especially our CT scanner).
 CT scanning provides a three dimensional X-ray view and is now an essential part of high quality orthopaedics for pets.
 It allows much more accurate diagnosis and management of many orthopaedic conditions (for example: assessing many elbow problems without exploratory surgery; assessing spinal disease; identifying fractures that are missed on X-ray).
-John Harvey holds a certificate in surgery and also offers surgical referral services.
+John Harvey is an RCVS Advanced Practitioner in Small Animal Surgery and holds a PgC and the European (ESVPS) Certificate in Small Animal Surgery.

 Surgery for cranial cruciate disease